 What are the published policies and procedures by which your AC/SO is accountable to the designated community that you serve?

-The published policies and procedures to which the ISPCP are accountable to are the ICANN Bylaws and Expected Standards of Behaviors, GNSO bylaws and procedures, the CSG Charter, and the ISPCP’s two governing documents: 1.)
+The published policies and procedures to which the ISPCP are accountable to are the ICANN Bylaws and Expected Standards of Behaviors, GNSO procedures, the CSG Charter, and the ISPCP’s two governing documents: 1.)
 Articles and 2.)
 Procedures.

 The ISPCP is a member of ICANN’s Generic Names Supporting Organization (GNSO), and is located within the Commercial Stakeholders Group (CSG) in the Non-Contracted Parties House (NCPH).
 As such, it is accountable to the procedures outlined by the groups’ respective governing documents.